d34dh0r53/encryption-workshop/instructions/Exercise_05_X509_Certifcates.md

           --file private.pk8 \
           -c "Secret href" -f value)

-Next, use openssl to generate the self-signed certificate:
+Next, use openssl to generate the self-signed certificate (Note: you will be prompted to enter information to be stored in the certificate.
+You can take the default (hit return) for each one, or provide a different answer.
+The specific answers will not affect this exercise.):

     # openssl req -new -x509 -days 365 -key private.pk8 -out cert.pem
     You are about to be asked to enter information that will be incorporated